-The Financial Conduct Authority (FCA) has issued warnings regarding a number of unregistered lending firms across the UK, suggesting customers avoid dealing with them.
+The FCA has issued warnings regarding a number of unregistered lending firms across the UK, suggesting customers avoid dealing with them.

 Firms that want to offer consumer credit (that’s products like loans, credit cards, etc.) in the UK must be authorised by the FCA.
 Before you apply for any sort of finance – especially with a firm that you aren’t familiar with - the FCA recommends you check to find out whether or not a firm you’re looking to deal which is authorised by them first.

 In particular, the FCA have warned against so called “clone” firms, which are fraudulent individuals or companies offering financial services in the guise of an authorised lender or broker.